Get ready for the tax year, by Stewart Russell

-For most businesses the end of the tax year is only a couple of weeks away.
+For most businesses the end of the tax year is only a month away.
 So how has the year been to date?
 Do you know?
 Just because there is no cash, there may still be a profit, particularly if lots of people owe you money, or you have been repaying borrowings during the year.
 The Covid wage subsidies and resurgence payments will also affect profits.

 Staff holiday pay and bonuses, providing they are paid within 63 days of the year end.

-All of these methods have a cash cost to the business and there are dollar value restrictions and time limits which apply.
-So although they reduce the tax, they also reduce the cash the business has available.
+They all have a cash cost to the business and there are dollar value restrictions and time limits which apply and although they reduce the tax, they also reduce the cash the business has available.

 Only spend on items you want or need.
-There is no point spending a dollar on something you don’t really need just to save yourself 28 or 33 cents in tax.
+There is no point spending a dollar on something you don’t really need just to save yourself 28, 33 or 39 cents in tax.
 Remember that if you buy a fixed asset, such as a new ute or tractor near year end, only a tiny portion of this will be tax deductible.
 Note however that the IRD have increased the minor asset deductibility level to $1000.

 When performing the year end stock take, ensure you only value usable stock.
 If something is damaged or obsolete, make sure it is clearly identified and valued accordingly.

 You should consider whether you are claiming everything against the business which you are entitled to.
 For example, do you store the business records or stock at home, meet clients, or do your paperwork in the evenings?
-If so you are able to claim an appropriate proportion of your household bills.
+If so, you can claim an appropriate proportion of your household bills.